Raku/Documentable/README.md

 ) return Perl6::Documentable;
 ```

-Creates a `Documentable` object passing `|%args` to the constructor and returns the new object.
+Creates a `Perl6::Documentable` object passing a flatten version of `%args` to the constructor and returns the new created object.

+You can see what attributes can be passed in [Perl6::Documentable](#perl6documentable).

 #### method load